jayrodriguezm/Python-projects/README.md

 ## CaesarCipher

 This is the Caesar Cipher encoding algorithm, which is implemented by using string indexes manipulation and f-strings mainly

+## SecretAuction

+A Secret Auction script using a list of dictionaries.
+(This one is perfectly doable using a dictionary only, however, I did want to use both for future reference)